-DIVINE TRAITS
+DIVINE PATIENCE

-"Hsahem, slow to anger..."
-(14:18)
+"Hashem, slow to anger and abundant in lovingkindness..."
+(14:17)

 When the Jewish people sinned by making the Golden Calf, they transgressed against G-d.
 Here, when Moshe sent the spies, the sin of the spies violated the very stature of the Jewish people, as it showed a lack of belief that they had the power to reverse everything, even the most difficult matter, through their prayers.